bhartendupandey/alucR/readme.md

 elas | vector containing values referring to the conversion elasticity of the land use/cover classes.
 There must be specified for all classes in the land cover product.
 0: easy to convert, 0.5 : medium to convert, 1: difficult to convert. traj | matrix describing the trajectories of land use/cover.
 Rows: initial land use/cover (1 to n), Columns: following land use/cover (1 to n).
-Values define the years of transition, e.g. 0: no transition allowed, 1: transition allowed after first iteration, 10: transition allowed after 10 iterations. must be specified for all land_cover classes. init.years | numeric value or RasterLayer to set the initial number of years the pixels are under the specific land use/cover at the beginning of the modelling. stop.crit | vector containing 3 values. the first one defines the maximum deviation of allocated land use/cover to the demand in percent, the second one the maximum deviation of pixels for the smallest demand class, and the third defiends the maximum deviation of each demand class in pixel. iter.max | integer number specifying the maximum number of iteration until the allocation of land use/cover is stopped (in that case the best out of the available allocation is returned) ncores | integer number specifying the number of cores to use during processing print.log | TRUE/FALSE if tail of log file is printed during processing print.plot | TRUE/FALSE if iter and the final raster are plotted during model execution writeRaster | TRUE/FALSE if scenario output raster should be written to the working directory during iteration
+Values define the years of transition, e.g. 0: no transition allowed, 1: transition allowed after first iteration, 10: transition allowed after 10 iterations. must be specified for all land_cover classes. init.years | numeric value or RasterLayer to set the initial number of years the pixels are under the specific land use/cover at the beginning of the modelling. method | either "competitive" or "hierarchical" stop.crit | only applies for method="competitive": vector containing 3 values. the first one defines the maximum deviation of allocated land use/cover to the demand in percent, the second one the maximum deviation of pixels for the smallest demand class, and the third defines the maximum deviation of each demand class in pixel. iter.max | only applies for method="competitive":integer number specifying the maximum number of iteration until the allocation of land use/cover is stopped (in that case the best out of the available allocation is returned) ncores | only applies for method="competitive":integer number specifying the number of cores to use during processing print.log | TRUE/FALSE if tail of log file is printed during processing print.plot | TRUE/FALSE if iter and the final raster are plotted during model execution writeRaster | TRUE/FALSE if scenario output raster should be written to the working directory during iteration